 City Frequencies will feature sonic collages, atmospheres, urban soundtracks and juxtapositions of visual resonance.

 The source material will be recordings of you, the people who live, work and thrive within the city of Melbourne.
 Melbourne’s metropolitan environment has been sampled across the entire audiovisual spectrum.

 Sound acts not just as a metaphor for the ways in which people’s actions within the city interact; it is a physical trace of these processes, left on our perceptible environment.

 Awake to the possibilities of this urban environment, discover new ways of seeing and hearing the city’s rhythms and gain an awareness of its existence as a social organism.

 The City Frequencies project has been coordinated by Nick Wilson and Matt Adair, sound artists active in Melbourne’s electronic and experimental music communities.
 The visual design will be coordinated by Melbourne photographers Narelle Wilson, Jeremy Dillon and Jane Adair, featuring their work along with the photography of Jane Adair and video from Dianne Janes.

-Check out the extensive information about these projects on the official City Frequencies website and the links below (will be active soon folks!)
+Check out the extensive information about these projects on the official City Frequencies website and the links below.